-New horizons for design, climate change, speculative and critical design, futurism, ethics.
+New horizons for design, speculative and critical design, futures thinking and foresight, transition design, climate crisis, ethics.

 Offered as a conference keynote or in-house presentation.
 Intended audience: designers, product managers, software engineers, futurists.
 This talk sits perfectly alongside the Building Better Worlds training workshop.
 Book both for reduced rates.

 The infamous ‘Gaydar’ study: Michal Kosinski & Yilun Wang, ‘Deep Neural Networks Are More Accurate Than Humans at Detecting Sexual Orientation From Facial Images’, Journal of Personality and Social Psychology, Feb 2018, Vol. 114, Issue 2.
 The authors published a Google Docs follow-up to the resulting ethical backlash.